jamesmorgan/devicecast/README.md

 * [2016-02-16] - `v0.1.0` - initial release - basic support for redirection of Mac OSX Audio to UPNP Jongo speaker

 #### TODO
-* Allow casting to Chromecast
+* Allow casting to Chromecast & Chromecast Audio
 * Allow casting to Ruko
+* Allow casting to Sonos speakers
 * Fix issues when stop/start of audio stream process
 * Icons for all types